 In an effort to cover the soaring costs, the band did a couple of things they had never done before.
-First, they went out on tour, causing further delays in the recording (and, ironically, the show in Miami resulted in many of their subsequent gigs being cancelled, putting another dent in their finances).
+First, they went out on tour, causing further delays in the recording and, ironically, putting another dent in their finances since the show in Miami resulted in the cancellation of many subsequent gigs.
 They also released two singles, “Touch Me” in December 1968 and “Wishful Sinful” in February 1969, months in advance of the finished album.
 Previously, Doors singles had served to promote their new album, not fund it.

 “The Soft Parade” was further delayed by Paul Rothchild exerting more control over the recording sessions, extensively directing the arrangements and demanding more takes.
 This may have further driven Morrison’s interest away from the band and recording.
 It is hard to say, though, which was cause and which was effect.
 Was Morrison’s waning interest in recording because of Rothchild’s more demanding attitude in the studio, or was Rothchild’s demanding attitude the result of Morrison’s waning interest?